liloqian/fastDI/README.md

 get: get a instance from repo, will throw Exception when get null, use name if more than one instance

 opt: opt a instance from repo, may be get null, use name if more than one instance

+inject: get a instance from repo, for IDI

+injectOrNull: opt a instance from repo, for IDI
 ```